-3.6.1.1 Reserve capacity (RC)
+4.3.6.1 Reserve capacity (RC)

-During the ad-hoc path request phase, the C-OSS offers RC based on PaPs or capacity slots to allow for a quick and optimal answer to ad-hoc path requests:
+During the ad-hoc path request phase, the C-OSS offers RC based on PaPs or capacity slots to allow for a guick and optimal answer to ad-hoc path requests:

-- A. RC based on PaPs will be a collection of several sections along the corridor, either of non-requested PaPs and/or PaPs constructed out of remaining capacity by the IMs after the allocation of overall capacity for the annual timetable as well as in the late path request phase. - B. In case RC is offered on the basis of capacity slots, slots are displayed per corridor section and the standard running time is indicated.
-The involved IMs jointly determine the amount of RC for the next timetable year between X-3 and X-2.
-The determined slots may not be decreased by the IMs during the last three months before real time. - To order reserve capacity slots, corridor sections without any time indication are available in PCS.
-The applicant may indicate his individually required departure and/or arrival times, feeder and outflow path(s) as well as construction starting points.
+- A. RC based on PaPs will be a collection of several sections along the Corridor, either of non-requested PaPs and/or PaPs constructed out of remaining capacity by the IMs/ABs after the allocation of overall capacity for the annual timetable as well as in the late path request phase. - B. In case RC is offered on the basis of capacity slots, slots are displayed per corridor section and the standard running time is indicated.
+The involved IMs/ABs jointly determine the amount of RC for the next timetable year between X-3 and X-2.
+The determined slots may not be decreased by the IMs/ABs during the last three months before real time.

+To order reserve capacity slots, corridor sections without any time indication are available in PCS.
+The applicant may indicate his individually required departure and/or arrival times, feeder and outflow path(s) as well as construction starting point.
 The indications should respect the indicated standard running times as far as possible.

-Alpine-Western Balkan Corridor offers RC through solution A.
+Alpine-Western Balkan RFC offers RC through solution A.

-RC is published by the C-OSS at X-2 in PCS and on the website of Alpine-Western Balkan Corridor.
+RC is published by the C-OSS at X-2 in PCS and on the website of the Corridor under the following link: